Have you vowed to be an organized mom only to still scramble and feel overwhelmed? Learn 3 tips that will actually help you reach your goals.

 - Get a physical planner and write everything down.
 I use a combination of digital calendars and sheets, but rely on a physical planner to keep things organized.
 I also have a family calendar in the kitchen to write events that include the whole family.
 Then, keep this planner with you all the time, not tucked away on your shelf.
 And write everything down, no matter how mundane.
 If it’s not in my planner, I likely won’t do it.

 - Prepare to prevent scrambling.
 Sometimes things in life happen out of the blue, such as needing a new tire or picking up a last-minute gift for a birthday party.
 But more often than not, you have a regular routine that’s pretty predictable.
-Prepare as much as you can for these predictable events so that you have room to handle the events that are actually surprises.
-For instance, pack the night before, lay out your kids’ clothes, and know exactly what to make for breakfast so that you’re not scrambling in the morning.
+Prepare as much as you can for these predictable events so you have room to handle the events that are actually surprises.
+For instance, pack the night before, lay out the kids’ clothes, and know exactly what to make for breakfast so you’re not scrambling in the morning.

 - Have “chore or errand days.”
 Many parents swear by chore days, such as vacuuming on Mondays or cleaning the kitchen on Tuesdays.
 I tend to have “errand days” where I set aside Mondays for groceries or Tuesdays for the library.
 I’m flexible with these errands, but doing them regularly on these days helps me plan my week better.

 - Get your kids to help.
 Kids learn life skills, confidence, and autonomy when they do chores and have household responsibilities.
 Instead of thinking that your kids will slow you down, treat these as lessons they’ll eventually have to learn to do themselves.
 Plus, if you do these chores together, you can combine spending time with getting things done.

 Being an organized mom isn’t just simple tasks you’ll do for a few weeks, only to unravel in the end.
 These don’t rely on willpower to work (because willpower rarely stands a chance).